AlphaChaosCTF/alphachaosctf.github.io/_posts/picoctf-2018/2020-11-25-crypto-warmup-1.md

 ### Extras

 With some more experience or searching you might recognise this type of table as a `Vigenère square` or `Vigenère cipher`.
-This is common cipher and as such there are plenty of tools online that will encrypt/decrypt these types of ciphers for you, or you may even want to write your own script to do the encryption/decryption functions.
+This is a common cipher and as such there are plenty of tools online that will encrypt/decrypt these types of ciphers for you, or you may even want to write your own script to do the encryption/decryption functions.
 These smaller simpler challenges are perfect for practising or improving your scripting skills so I always suggest trying to script them.
 I've included a basic script you could use as a basis for your own.

 ### Useful Resources